Zeta function universality: Universality of other zeta functions

 Work has been done showing that universality extends to Selberg zeta functions.

-The Dirichlet L-functions show not only universality, but a certain kind of joint universality that allow any set of functions to be approximated by the same value(s) of t in different L-functions, where each function to be approximated is paired with a different L-function.
+The Dirichlet L-functions show not only universality, but a certain kind of joint universality that allows any set of functions to be approximated by the same value(s) of t in different L-functions, where each function to be approximated is paired with a different L-function.

 A similar universality property has been shown for the Lerch zeta function $L(\lambda, \alpha, s)$, at least when the parameter α is a transcendental number.
 Sections of the Lerch zeta function have also been shown to have a form of joint universality.